tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 For example, if you specify the `rsct=binary` query parameter on a SAS token, the `Content-Type` response header is set to `binary`.
 This value overrides the `Content-Type` header value stored for the blob for a request using this shared access signature only.

-Note that if you create a shared access signature that specifies response headers as query parameters, you must include those in the string-to-sign that is used to construct the signature string.
+If you create a shared access signature that specifies response headers as query parameters, you must include those response headers in the string-to-sign that is used to construct the signature string.
 See the **Constructing the Signature String** section below for details.

 ### Specify the signature